 So what is my gripe on the use of organizational change management?
 Well I see too many people interchanging change management and organizational change management as one and the same skill set and need for a job role yet it isn’t.
 It’s too often the easy out option to show they are talking about the people side of things in this change management role, yet the role needs to transform the business by refocusing the culture and aligning with a new vision and mission and that is a far bigger ask than OCM skills.
 Oh yes, I slipped into using the OCM abbreviation – the other irritation to reflect the area is to give it an acronym an it must be the right thing!

 While I’m in this opinion piece – and I do accept it is my opinion piece that may not be shared by everyone – let’s just get over the transformation word.
-If you are transformsuperheroing something, it will no longer look like what it was before – that’s total change.
+If you are transforming something, it will no longer look like what it was before – that’s total change.
 Transformation is not interchangeable with change and really gets used far too freely to sound like a more impressive type of change when its business change that is needed.
 Get over the over inflation of terms for the sake of it!

 So my ask of the change management community, recruiters and all others in who stick a toe in the world is to stop interchanging Organizational Change Management (OCM) and Change Management.
 At one time it reflected the depth of the change management evolution, but that time has now passed and we are reaching further into the area of developing human potential for the maximum effect ™